dilshankarunarathne/docker-notes/README.md

 Kernel of a operating system is the part that manage all applications as well as the hardware resources like memory and CPU.

+On a Linux machine we can only run Linux containers